Miej/GoDeeper/README.md

 It's not pretty code, but for something that took less than 2 min to make, it comes in handy when you want to get more work done in a night, but dont want to waste $$ by leaving your instance running.
 Don't forget to alter it so that it uses your own instance ID!

 ### Saving money with AWS spot instances.
 Using AWS spot instances can save you 20-80% per hour.
 The downside is that AWS reserves the right to shutdown your instance if the demand for that instance type goes up.
-If you are willing to take that risk then you should use these AMIs with https://github.com/Jakobovski/aws-spot-bot which will find and launch the cheapest and least likely to get shutdown spot instances.
+Zohar Jackson has provided a script to attempt to optimize aws spot instance choice and pricing if you want to go that route, you can check it out here: https://github.com/Jakobovski/aws-spot-bot It aims to find and launch the cheapest and least likely to get shutdown spot instances.
+AWS also provides spot instances that can be reserved for a set length of time.

 ## And that's it!
 Enjoy folks!